codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 ![multiple options](assets/autocomplete-view-multiple-options-1.png)

-You’ll see up to 10 options.
+You'll see up to 10 options.
 Pick your fave or close the tab to reject all.

 🧾 TL;DR
 Copilot helps you code faster and smarter: